 - Students who do not want to earn a degree or certificate or have not yet chosen a major (degree or certificate program) are considered "special students" or non-degree seeking.
-Non-degree students may request to change to certificate / degree status and apply credits earned in non-degree status by meeting with an academic advisor and completing a degree form. - Students who are taking courses for pleasure are considered non-degree students. - Students who possess a bachelor's degree or higher and are not seeking a certificate are considered non-degree seeking students.
+Non-degree students may request to change to certificate / degree status and apply credits earned in non-degree status by meeting with an academic advisor and completing a change of major form and degree plan. - Students who are taking courses for pleasure are considered non-degree students. - Students who possess a bachelor's degree or higher and are not seeking a certificate are considered non-degree seeking students.